Touchwindow/TouchviewerDocumentation/docs/en/media-manager/workspace.md

 # WORKSPACE
 ![](/img/mediamanager_workspace_1.png)

-The Media Manager interface is extremely simple and intuitive and contains all the tools for customising the Touchviewer® application.
+The Media Manager interface is extremely simple and intuitive and contains all the tools for customising the Touchviewerï¿½ application.

 1. Secondary menus